keithsjohnson/AWSServerlessFeedbackDemo/Readme.md

 This demo shows how to host a Dynamic Web Site on static AWS Simple Storage Service (S3) using jQuery .getJSON function to call API Gateway.
 The API Gateway uses Lambda functions written on node.js to store feedback in DynamoDB.

+- No Servers to build
+- No Build or Build Pipeline

 Author
 ------
 Keith Johnson